gradha/gradha.github.io/src/articles/07-tyranny-of-git-flow-defaults.rst

 The rest of this post is a guide to perform the necessary changes to follow this convention of having a ``stable`` branch and a ``develop`` branch which is the default receiver of pull requests.
-Unfortunately git doesn't trach branches, so if you already have a repository and plan to go on a renaming spree, you will hear a lot of complaints.
-On the other hand, git fails hard if you try to pull from a branch which has disappeared, so at least people will notice, unlike a lot of RSS feeds which don't age well…
+Unfortunately git doesn't track branch renames, so if you already have a repository and plan to go on a renaming spree, you will hear a lot of complaints.
+On the other hand, git tells you if you try to pull from a branch which has disappeared, so at least people will notice, unlike a lot of RSS feeds which don't age well…